rodekruis/helpful-information/README.md

 ### Using the Google Sheets API

-The contents of the web-app is loaded at runtime by the visitor's browser from the [Google Sheets API](https://developers.google.com/sheets/api).

-- To be able to use that a 'credential' in the shape of an API-key is required.
+- To be able to use the [Google Sheets API](https://developers.google.com/sheets/api) a 'credential' in the shape of an API-key is required.
 - To get an API-key, follow the instructions:
   <https://developers.google.com/workspace/guides/create-credentials#api-key>
 - Configure the restrictions on the API-key following: